Margalla Hills

-Infrastructure

-Khayaban-e-Iqbal, arises on the north east side from the 4th Avenue (Nur Pur Shahan), runs between E and F sectors, and ends at Service Road West of F-11 and E-11 (Golra) sectors in the south-east.
-It will be extended up to Grand Trunk (GT) Road in the near future.
+Climate

+This region falls in the Humid subtropical climate zone.
+The average annual rainfall in the Islamabad area is 1,457 millimetres (57.4 in).

 Paleontology and archeology

 According to the research carried out by scientists and archaeologists of the project "Post-Earthquake Explorations of Human Remains in Margalla Hills", the formation of the Margalla Hills dates to the Miocene epoch.
 The dominant limestone of the Margalla is mixed with sandstone and occasional minor beds of shale.
-The archaeologists of the project have also found two human footprints over one million years old here, preserved in sandstone.
+The archaeologists of the project have also found two human footprints over one million years old here, preserved in sands.

+The Shah Allah Ditta Caves are also part of its ancient history.
+This cave is about 2500 years old and is believed that Alexander The Great as well as several other emperors used this route to either pass by or pass into this area.
+The cave also have Buddhist-era murals dating to at least 2400 before present.
+The cave has seven alcoves of different sizes for lamps which are still conserved today.
+Furthermore, one of the paintings found within the cave is of the Hindu god Shiva.

-Flora and fauna
+Flora

 There are around 250 to 300 species of plants on the Margalla Hills.
 As many as two-thirds of them are used by the people for their medicinal effects to treat or cure various diseases.

-The Margalla Hills are home to various species of wildlife, including monkeys, exotic birds and carnivores such as the rare and presently endangered Margalla leopard.

-Much less common are leopards, which occasionally come down from the Murree area but usually remain high up in the hills.
-Villagers dwelling in the Margallas do report sighting of leopards off and on.